cfpb/consumerfinance.gov/docs/atomic-structure.md

 #### Gulp

 Gulp is used as a task automation tool.
-A specific breakdown of each task is contained [here](https://github.com/cfpb/cfgov-refresh#available-gulp-tasks).

 #### Webpack

 Wepback is used as a module bundler although it's capable of more.
 We create page, global, and atomic specific bundles.
-The configuration for the bundles is contained in webpack-config.js.
+The configuration for the bundles is contained in config/webpack-config.js.
 An explanation for the usage of each bundle is contained in scripts.js.

 #### Routes

 Routes are used to serve JavaScript bundles to the browser based on the requested URL or Wagtail page Media property.
-The happens via code contained in base.html.
+This happens via code contained in base.html.

 #### Base.html

 This file serves as the base document for serving up assets and content.
 It's currently very complicated, obtrusive, and needs to be refactored.

 #### Wagtail Page Media Property

-Each Atomic component has a media property which list the JavaScript files that should be rendered via base.html.
-When a page is requested via the browser, code contained in base.html will loop all Atomic components for the requested page and render the appropriate Atomic JavaScript bundles.
+Each atomic component has a media property that list the JavaScript files that should be rendered via base.html.
+When a page is requested via the browser, code contained in base.html will loop all atomic components for the requested page and render the appropriate atomic JavaScript bundles.

 #### Questions and Concerns